Modeling for Decision Insight (MOD500)

 - Discover how to create flexible models that allow you to analyze multiple strategic alternatives

 - Understand sensitivity analysis and the information it provides

 - Conduct probabilistic analysis to general additional insights and understand risk

 - Identify how to effectively communicate the insights derived from your model

 - Skills needed to build a good basic decision model and to use it in generating powerful insights into the decision situation

 - Be able to apply and construct decision models and to use the most important elements in decision analysis relevant to engineering type decision-making in the face of uncertainty.

 Students should understand fundamental logical principles and analyses and be able to communicate their choices and recommendations clearly.

 Required prerequisite knowledge

-*The project is an extended analysis which must be presented in a written report over no more than 20 pages A resit exam is offered for students who do not pass the written exam.
-Students who do not pass or want to improve their grade in the project report or portfolio must take these assessment parts when the course is offered again.
+The overall course grade will be based on continuous assessment which includes a final exam, and a modeling project.
+All parts must be passed in order to obtain a final grade in the course.The project is a group project, and an extended analysis which must be presented in a written report over no more than 20 pages.
+A resit exam is offered for students who do not pass the written exam.
+Students who do not pass or want to improve their grade in the project report, must take this when the course is offered again.